omerboran22/omerboran22/README.md

-# Hello, I'm a Web Developer! 👋
+# Hello, I'm a Full Stack Developer! 👋

 My name is Ömer Can Boran and I'm passionate about web development.
 Currently, I'm learning ReactJS and Next.js, and my interest in these technologies continues to grow.